 Still, despite Schalke 04's recent solid track record for qualifying for the Champions League, the football club have also hit a few bumps along the way that have made them harder to bet on than some other teams in the German top-flight.
 In 2011, for instance, the Miners fell from second place to 14th in the space of a single season.
 And last year, the soccer team missed out on the Champions League, finishing sixth.

 Unfortunately, it looks like the 2015 2016 season could mark Schalke's second missed Champions League chance in a row.
+Halfway through the

 Liverpool and Tottenham Hotspur have both had their ups and downs so far in the 2015 2016 season, with the former replacing their coach and the latter going through an early dry spell that saw star striker Harry Kane playing at a lower-than-expected level.
 However, after week five both teams have secured spots in the Europa League 201516 knockout phase, marking a turn in the fortunes of both clubs.